-- patient demand for approved products that treat hyperhidrosis; - our ability to market and sell the drug, including through direct-to-consumer advertising and non-traditional sales strategies; - the safety and effectiveness of sofpironium bromide, and ease of use, compared to other available hyperhidrosis therapies, whether approved or used by physicians off-label: - the availability of coverage and adequate reimbursement from managed care plans and other healthcare payors for sofpironium bromide: - the cost of treatment with sofpironium bromide in relation to alternative hyperhidrosis treatments and willingness to pay for sofpironium bromide, if approved, on the part of patients; - overcoming physician or patient biases toward particular therapies for the treatment of hyperhidrosis and achieving acceptance by physicians, major operators of clinics and patients of sofpironium bromide as a safe, effective, and economical hyperhidrosis treatment; - patients' perception of hyperhidrosis as a disease and one for which medical treatment may be appropriate and a prescription therapy may be available; - insurers' and physicians' willingness to see hyperhidrosis as a disease worth treating and for which reimbursement will be made available for treatment; - proper administration of sofpironium bromide: - patient satisfaction with the results and administration of sofpironium bromide and overall treatment experience; - limitations or contraindications, warnings, precautions or approved indications for use different than those sought by us that are contained in any final FDA-approved labeling for sofpironium bromide; - any FDA requirement to undertake a risk evaluation and mitigation strategy;

-- the effectiveness of our sales, marketing, pricing, reimbursement and access, government affairs, legal, medical, and distribution efforts: - adverse publicity about sofpironium bromide or favorable publicity about competitive products; - new government regulations and programs, including price controls and/or public or private institutional limits or prohibitions on ways to commercialize drugs, such as increased scrutiny on direct-to-consumer advertising of pharmaceuticals or restrictions on sales representatives to market pharmaceuticals; and - potential product liability claims or other product-related litigation or litigation related to the licensing and or other commercial matters associated with sofpironium bromide
+- patient demand for approved products that treat hyperhidrosis; - our ability to market and sell the drug, including through direct-to-consumer advertising and non-traditional sales strategies; - the safety and effectiveness of sofpironium bromide, and ease of use, compared to other available hyperhidrosis therapies, whether approved or used by physicians off-label; - the availability of coverage and adequate reimbursement from managed care plans and other healthcare payors for sofpironium bromide; - the cost of treatment with sofpironium bromide in relation to alternative hyperhidrosis treatments and willingness to pay for sofpironium bromide, if approved, on the part of patients; - overcoming physician or patient biases toward particular therapies for the treatment of hyperhidrosis and achieving acceptance by physicians, major operators of clinics and patients of sofpironium bromide as a safe, effective, and economical hyperhidrosis treatment; - patients' perception of hyperhidrosis as a disease and one for which medical treatment may be appropriate and a prescription therapy may be available; - insurers' and physicians' willingness to see hyperhidrosis as a disease worth treating and for which reimbursement will be made available for treatment; - proper administration of sofpironium bromide; - patient satisfaction with the results and administration of sofpironium bromide and overall treatment experience; - limitations or contraindications, warnings, precautions or approved indications for use different than those sought by us that are contained in any final FDA-approved labeling for sofpironium bromide; - any FDA requirement to undertake a risk evaluation and mitigation strategy, or results from any post-marketing surveillance studies that FDA may require as a condition of product approval; - the effectiveness of our sales, marketing, pricing, reimbursement and access, government affairs, legal, medical, public relations, compliance and distribution efforts; - adverse publicity about sofpironium bromide or favorable publicity about competitive products; - new government regulations and programs, including price controls and/or public or private institutional limits or prohibitions on ways to commercialize drugs, such as increased scrutiny on direct-to-consumer advertising of pharmaceuticals or restrictions on sales representatives to market pharmaceuticals; and - potential product liability claims or other product-related litigation or litigation related to licensing and or other commercial matters associated with sofpironium bromide.

-If sofpironium bromide is approved for use but fails to achieve the broad degree of physician and patient adoption necessary for commercial success, our operating results and financial condition will be affected adversely, which may delay, prevent, or limit our ability to generate revenue and continue our business.
+If sofpironium bromide is approved for use but fails to achieve the broad degree of physician and patient adoption necessary for commercial success, our operating results and financial condition will be adversely affected, which may delay, prevent, or limit our ability to generate revenue and continue our business.